 Programming may not be easy for everyone.

-Most people stop along the way, but to succeed as a programmer, one needs to be persistent and patient at the same time.
+Most people stop along the way, but to succeed as a programmer, one must be persistent and patient simultaneously.

 The tests that programmers face seem like what a detail-oriented person can handle well.

 How to be Detail Oriented: 5 Tips to be more detail-oriented at work

 Few of the quick tips to learn to be detail oriented: